haka-security/haka/doc/user/tutorial/hellopacket.rst

     \x1b[0m

-We can see each packet and TCP connection saying hello to the world.
-You can open the pcap file with wireshark or any other network tool to see the same informations.

-The lua config file is self-documented:
+Each new connection and each packet is properly logged.
+The pcap file is a standard format that can be opened by various network tools, including wireshark.

+Below is the content of the ``hellopacket.lua`` file:

 .. literalinclude:: ../../../sample/hellopacket/hellopacket.lua
    :language: lua